 These important coverages are NOT included in “full coverage.”

-Every auto insurer will give you a similar quote.
+Every auto insurer will give you a similar proposal.

 While most auto insurers check your credit and claims histories, each company weighs risk differently.
 I have five different companies, and they each rate with different factors.
 I tell my clients it’s like taking four of your friends to a candy store; everyone picks the candy they want.
 Insurance companies do the same thing.
 So only getting a proposal from one company is really a disservice to you.
 Some insurers care more about the number of miles you drive; others charge more for a more dangerous model.
 Plus, each company has different discounts available.
 If you talk with an independent agent, they can give you several choices.
 Shop your policy to find out where you can get the best package for you for the right price, but price should not be the ONLY consideration.